 Manuals & onboarding

-The Results
+The results

 Every employee at the bank now has everything they need to create professionally-looking slides faster and with no previous design experience.
 That's what a true PowerPoint template allows for.
 Companies out there need to realize that a proper template is not just an opening and closing slide (and potentially a transition one + one for agenda).
 Until then, they will continue to be OK with what most branding agencies provide them with.
-That "template" actually prevents its users to build beautiful slides faster.
+That "template" actually prevents its users from building beautiful slides faster.
 And that tells you a lot.

 33